isislab-unisa/WeatherStation/README.md

 <p align="center"><img src="./images/getTemperature.png"/></p>

-The IoT devices and the AWS environment are simulated.
-A Python function simulates the sensors sending messages on the queues.
-[LocalStack](https://localstack.cloud/) is used to replicate the AWS services to build the Cloud environment.

 ## Architecture

 <p align="center"><img src="./images/architecture.png"/></p>

+- The Cloud environment is simulated using [LocalStack](https://localstack.cloud/) to replicate the [AWS services](https://aws.amazon.com/).
+- The IoT devices are simulated using a Python function exploiting [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html) to send messages on the queues.
+- The queue are implemented using [Amazon Simple Queue Service (SQS)](https://aws.amazon.com/sqs/).
+- The database is built using [Amazon DynamoDB](https://aws.amazon.com/dynamodb/).
+- The functions are Serveless functions deployed on [AWS Lambda](https://aws.amazon.com/lambda/).
+- The time-triggered function is implemented using [Amazon EventBridge](https://aws.amazon.com/eventbridge/).
+- The email is sent using [IFTT](https://ifttt.com/).
+- The DynamoDB GUI is available using [dynamodb-admin](https://github.com/aaronshaf/dynamodb-admin).

 ## Installation and usage